assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

     should be able to determine whether a Salt Channel session has been closed without having access to encrypted data.

-So, to conclude, we must have a use CloseBit in cleartext.
+So, to conclude, we must have a end-of-session flag that is not encrypted.
+This flag is the last bit of the two-byte header.

 References